 Compression is applicable only if VM data is transferred between two backup proxies.
 If one backup proxy acts as the source and target backup proxy, VM data is not compressed at all.

-- In the Storage optimization section, select what type of backup target you plan to use.
+- In the Storage optimization section, select what type of target you plan to use for replication.
 Depending on the selected type, Veeam Backup & Replication will use different data block sizes to process VMs.
 For more information on the available storage optimization options, the used data blocks and how they affect performance, see Storage Optimization.